RodsLaboratory/pds-docker/README.md

 # PDS Docker

-This repository contains Dockerfiles and related resources for building a Docker image of the Probabilistic Disease Surveillance System (PDS).
+This repository contains a Dockerfile and related resources for building a Docker image of the Probabilistic Disease Surveillance System (PDS).

 # Prerequisites